 Commentaries on Our Times: An Inner Quality Perspective

-This section addresses current issues during the early decade of the 2020’s from the perspective of the inner quality.
+This section addresses current issues during the 2020’s from the perspective of the inner quality.
 Its purpose is to explore the practical application of the ethical standards of the inner quality to contemporary issues of concern to society.
 The subjects chosen and the discussions are my own, as I seek to learn how best to utilize the integrative power of the higher mind in a pragmatic way.

 Commentaries on American Democracy

 Subjects addressed in these commentaries include legitimate and illegal demonstrations within a democracy and how each ought to be handled, how balance can be maintained between equality and uniqueness in society through the principle of fairness, how to counter internal threats to democracy due to human weaknesses, and how the power and influence of special interest groups can be managed through checks and balances.